Have you been thinking about launching your own blog? Are you ready to start sharing your knowledge, skills or passion with the world?

 - Optimal Uptime: High uptime means a site spends more time online than offline.
 The best hosting companies guarantee between 99 percent uptime or better.

-- Security Features: Hackers are always trying to break into sites to steal sensitive data.
+- Security Features: Hackers are always trying to break into WordPress sites.
 The more secure your host is, the better your website’s overall security will be.
-Ideally, they should have a hacker guarantee — if your site is hacked, they’ll fix it for free.

 - User Backups: Without backups, you might have to rebuild your site from scratch in the event that something goes wrong.
 With regular backups, you can easily get your site up and running again by restoring it from the most recent backup.
 You should be backing your site up at least once per week using multiple sequential backups!

-Like we mentioned previously, three reliable and reputable hosting providers that offer most of the above features and more are GoDaddy, SiteGround and Flywheel.
-All get high scores for their services and features and have loads of positive customer reviews.
+Like we mentioned previously, two reliable and reputable hosting providers that offer most of the above features and more are GoDaddy and SiteGround.
+Both get high scores for their services and features and have loads of positive customer reviews.

-In terms of price, all three companies offer various affordable plans, which let you choose a hosting plan that best fits your budget and needs.
+In terms of price, both offer various affordable plans, which let you choose a hosting plan that best fits your budget and needs.
 You can also easily scale your plan to match your blog’s needs as it grows.

 Let take a quick look at some of the key differences so you can decide which hosting company is the best option for you.